 Anyway, back to traveling to Morocco alone as a female – is it safe?
 Is it safe to hike Mt Toubkal in Morocco solo?

-The second I got off of the taxi (in Imlil – the village from where the hike starts), people around started offering me (almost) everything that you could imagine and I was again cat called behind my back.
+The second I got off from the taxi (in Imlil – the village from where the hike starts), people around started offering me (almost) everything that you could imagine and I was again cat called behind my back.

-As I was walking the village to start the hike, I meet a couple of people on the way (mostly local mens) that were asking me where I’m going and actually they were the ones that told me about the weather conditions in the past few days.
+As I was walking the village to start the hike, I meet a couple of people on the way (mostly local men) that were asking me where I’m going and actually they were the ones that told me about the weather conditions in the past few days.
 So, they just wanted to make sure that I’ll be careful and stay safe.
 They were very friendly and helpful.

-On the hiking trail, they were also other people, both locals and fellow hikers and the path is pretty obvious, so there was nothing dangerous about that at all.
+On the hiking trail, they were also other people, both locals, and fellow hikers and the path is pretty obvious, so there was nothing dangerous about that at all.

 When I was getting down, I also thought for a moment that I took the wrong way between the villages.
 I was not but I decided to go back and ask.
 I asked the first person that I saw (local men), and he told me that this is the way but also kindly offered me to stay at his home as it was getting dark already.
 Well, of course, I didn’t and then I meet Val with whom I got back to the village.